- What is feedback?

 In line with University policy, assessment in SPS operates according to the following principles:

 - Feedback on coursework is provided in written form.
 You may also ask your tutor or course organiser for additional comment and advice, where appropriate.
-(You should be aware however, that if you ask for a mark to be reviewed, and this request is granted, the mark could be revised either upwards or downwards).

-- Essays and exam scripts are anonymised to prevent the marking process from being biased by the markers knowledge of the particular student.
+- Written assignments and exam scripts are anonymised to prevent the marking process from being biased by the markers knowledge of the particular student.
 As noted above, this means that markers can't be expected connect you with your work unless you approach them to discuss a particular piece of assessment feedback.

 - The School is required to retain exam scripts as a record of exam performance, and cannot return these to students.